 Hostgator and Bluehost are known as leading web hosting providers in the industry.
-Among the people who are searching for web hosting always has a conflict that which web host to choose; whether Hostgator or Bluehost.
-Therefore people are debating on topics such as pros and cons of both hosts.
+Among the people who are searching for web hosting always has a conflict that which web host to choose; whether Hostgator vs Bluehost.
+Therefore people are debating topics such as the pros and cons of both hosts.

-In this review we will take some important facts in web hosting and will attach to these web hosts and compare to let you know whether Hostgator or Bluehost is the winner.
+In this Hostgator vs Bluehost review, we will take some important facts in web hosting and will attach to these web hosts and compare to let you know whether Hostgator or Bluehost is the winner.

-Both hosts offers a 99.9% uptime and very rarely see outages from both web hosting providers.
-Therefore both hosts are good in their performance.
+Both hosts offer a 99.9% uptime and very rarely see outages from both web hosting providers.
+Therefore both hosts are good for their performance.

-Winner : Tie.
-Both hosts offers equally good performance
+Winner: Tie.
+Both hosts offer equally good performance

 Winner: Hostgator.
 Their cPanel is more clear and understandable

-Both web hosts provides 24/7 customer support via ticket and chat.
-Hostgator customer support is seems to be the winner as their customer service will provide more relevant information and support to your isues.
+Both web hosts provide 24/7 customer support via ticket and chat.
+Hostgator customer support seems to be the winner as their customer service will provide more relevant information and support to your issues.
 This indicates that Hostgator customer support agents have better technical knowledge.
-But in peak times Hostgator customer support will take little bit longer time to respond to you when compared to Bluehost support.
+But in peak times Hostgator customer support will take a little bit longer time to respond to you when compared to Bluehost support.

 Winner: Hostgator.
 More relevant support

-This is where most of customers get frustrated with Bluehost transfers and migrations as they charge $99.99 fee as a migration fee.
-Therefore if you are migrating from another host you will need to pay a fee for the web site transfer.
-In the other hand Hostgator doesn’t charge any fee for web site transfer if you are migrating from another host.
+This is where most of the customers get frustrated with Bluehost transfers and migrations as they charge $99.99 fee as a migration fee.
+Therefore if you are migrating from another host you will need to pay a fee for the website transfer.
+In the other hand, Hostgator doesn’t charge any fee for website transfer if you are migrating from another host.

 Winner: Hostgator.
 They provide web site transfer/migration for free